 How Frequently Should You Feed?

-If till day four, your starter looks nowhere to be ready, do not give up.
+Do not give up if your starter looks nowhere to be ready until day four.
 A pro tip is to tie a rubber band around the jar to mark the initial level of the starter.
 After resting it for a day and feeding it, the starter should double in size.
 Ideally, a starter is ready in about seven days.

-You should know that it is ready when you see it doubling in size after you feed it.
-If this happens for at least two days consistently, then know that you are more than ready to bake an incredible loaf of sourdough bread.
+You should know that it is ready when you see it doubling in size after feeding it.
+If this happens consistently for at least two days, then know that you are more than prepared to bake an incredible loaf of sourdough bread.

 The Smell of the Starter

 If you have followed every step to the core and continued with proper storing and feedings, then your sourdough starter should smell sweet and tangy.
-If, however, it smells bad and unpleasant, then know that you have either used an unclean jar or messed up with the fermentation process.
-This bad smell might be an indication that your starter is nurturing some other harmful bacteria.
+If, however, it smells terrible and unpleasant, then know that you have either used an unclean jar or messed up with the fermentation process.
+This foul smell might indicate that your starter is nurturing some other harmful bacteria.
 In such cases, it is best to start over as nothing can reverse the process of fermentation.

 What to Do When Nothing is happening with the Starter?

 The indication that your starter requires more than one feeding per day is that it eats up the flour, and you add it very quickly.
-The best possible sign for that is to observe when your dough peaks and then deflates.
-This is the common sign that the bacteria have fed upon the flour, and the starter needs more.
+The best possible sign is to observe when your dough peaks and then deflates.
+This is the typical sign that the bacteria have fed the flour, and the starter needs more.
 Besides this indication, do not overfeed your starter.

 Some Other Tips to Create a Sourdough Starter